No 1586 27th November 2020

-The unprecedented development of a president holed up in a White House alamo and ready potentially to tear up all “niceties” of the 250 year-old bourgeois democratic system (itself established by America’s revolutionary bourgeois class war against the still partially feudal colonial rule of the British) needs to be take very seriously indeed.
+The unprecedented development of a president holed up in a White House Alamo and ready potentially to tear up all “niceties” of the 250 year-old bourgeois democratic system (itself established by America’s revolutionary bourgeois class war against the still partially feudal colonial rule of the British) needs to be taken very seriously indeed.

 It is not some aberration by a “loose cannon” or maverick.
 However much Trump’s personality is stamped on events this is nothing to do with individuals, any more than Hitlerism was, and no more can its significance be tied to single people - such developments are driven by the ripening contradictions of an entire world system of class rule.

 It is the Leninist perspective of the worldwide crisis collapse and class war that is the crucial lens to view things through.